M-Files/MFilesSamplesAndLibraries/Readme.md

 * The latest public M-Files build (currently M-Files 2015.3 SR2)
 * Visual Studio 2015 Update 3

+# Solutions

+Two solutions are available within this repository: `MFSamplesAndLibraries` and `MFWSSamplesAndLibraries`.

+* `MFSamplesAndLibraries` is a solution containing all samples and libraries, and can be used to easily open and investigate the entire codebase.
+This requires that you have the latest M-Files build installed on your development machine.
+* `MFWSSamplesAndLibraries` contains only the libraries and samples used to access the M-Files Web Service.
+This solution does not require the M-Files client to be installed.

 ## Libraries

 More information is available within the Readme file in the Libraries folder.